 Questions about managed IT services pricing are among the most frequently discussed topics by business owners, especially small to medium-sized businesses (as they are ideal clientele for managed services).

-And yet, “what does managed IT services cost?” can be one of the hardest questions for which to find an answer.
+And yet, “What does managed IT services cost?” can be one of the hardest questions to answer.
 Technology budgeting is required for most businesses, so why are managed IT services rates so tough to nail down?

 Well, the answer is – it depends.
-However, that doesn’t mean you can’t get a good idea of what you should expect when it comes to managed IT costs, as the price range tends to be somewhere between $99 per month to $250 per user, per month
+However, that doesn’t mean you can’t get a good idea of what you should expect when it comes to managed IT costs, as the price range tends to be somewhere between $99 to $250 per month per user (or device).

 Let’s break down some of the different elements involved in managed IT services pricing so that you can get a better understanding of what to expect.